7 Best Hangboards of 2023: Ultimate Guide for Climbers

 Gone are the days when there were only a few hangboards to choose from.
 Today, there are dozens upon dozens of hangboard models.
 While the right hangboard will offer several different hold shapes, styles, and depths, not all are created equal.
 You’ll find a vast array of materials, sizes, hold types, and layouts on modern hangboards, not to mention a wide range of pricing, which can make it hard to figure out which one is right for you.
 This list of seven hangboards is the cream of the crop in 2023.

 My name is Owen Clarke (1), and I’m a veteran climbing journalist.
 I’ve reviewed climbing gear for Outside, Rock and Ice, Gym Climber, and Climbing, among other publications, and have been rock climbing for over 15 years.
-I’ve used many of the hangboards on this list personally, whether owning them outright or testing them out at local rock gyms.
+I’ve personally used the hangboards on this list , whether owning them outright or testing them out at local rock gyms.

-But I haven’t hung on each of these seven boards.
-In those cases, I’ve written based on in-depth reviews from friends and online customers, as well as my own expertise, as someone who has been in the climbing world for the better part of two decades.
+Besides my own expertise, as someone who has been in the climbing world for the better part of two decades, my selection is also based on in-depth reviews from friends and online customers.
 In these hangboard reviews, I’ve done my best to put myself in the mindset of a variety of climbers, from beginners to budget-conscious to van-lifers.

 Our Selection of the Best Hangboards for 2023

 - 28″ x 8.75″ (71 x 22 cm)

 - 22.8″ x 5.9″ (58 x 15 cm)